 Significance of Ganga Jal

 The holy water of the Ganges, or Ganga Jal, holds great significance in Hinduism.
 It is considered pure and sacred, believed to cleanse sins and bestow blessings.
 During the Kanwar Yatra, carrying Ganga Jal symbolises the devotee’s spiritual journey and devotion to Lord Shiva.
 The water is offered at Shiva temples, particularly during Shravan, as it is believed to pacify the deity and bring divine grace.
-The collecting and offering Ganga Jal ritual reflects the devotee’s faith, penance, and desire for spiritual purification.
+The collecting and offering of Ganga Jal ritual reflect the devotee’s faith, penance, and desire for spiritual purification.

 The Kanwar